HackYourFuture-CPH/React/week4.5/lesson-plan.md

 - add both the name and the age of the cat

-### Cat app feature 2 - update the age of a cat

-- update previously added cat age

-### Cat app feature 3 - filter by name
+### Cat app feature 2 - filter by name

 - filter the cats by name

-### Cat app feature 4 - sort by name and age
+### Cat app feature 3 - sort by name and age

 - sort the list by name and age

-### Cat app feature 5 - toggle sort and filter
+### Cat app feature 4 - toggle sort and filter

 - only show filter and sort functionality when there are more than 5 cats

+### Cat app feature 5 EXTRA - update the age of a cat

+- update previously added cat age